parisafm/CSI-HAR-Dataset/README.md

 The dataset will be updated after further experiments.

+You can check our other works on https://www.researchgate.net/profile/Parisa-Fard-Moshiri-2

 ----------------------------------------------------------------------------------------------------------------------------------------------

 The codes that are provided are just some examples for helping students.
 (Due to further studies, they may not be the exact model used in aforementioned paper)